hijiangtao/ss-vis-component/README.md

 # ss-vis-component
 VIS components for a security system, to monitor the state and confirm the system's health running.
+All codes were wrote based on `D3.js version 3.x`.

 ## Introduction